 What is the impact of the activity?
 Peace - Will this activity have a negative or positive impact on community safety, crime or anti-social behaviour?
-Positive Justice - Are there safeguards in place to prevent against bribery and corruption?
-Note: If the answer is yes, select positive Positive Decision making should be open and transparent with clear governance and accountability arrangements.
+No Impact Justice - Are there safeguards in place to prevent against bribery and corruption?
+Note: If the answer is yes, select positive No Impact Decision making should be open and transparent with clear governance and accountability arrangements.
 Political voice - Are citizens involved and do they have a role in deciding what happens and how it gets implemented?
-Don't know Note: If the answer is yes, select positive Partnerships - Will this activity involve working with others either locally or at a national level to contribute to the achievement of sustainable development?
-Don't know Note: If the answer is yes, select positive
+Positive Note: If the answer is yes, select positive Partnerships - Will this activity involve working with others either locally or at a national level to contribute to the achievement of sustainable development?
+Positive Note: If the answer is yes, select positive